ncavasin/responsive_websites/README.md

         font-size: 22px;<br>
         }

-* 9 - The usage of id's is <strong>not a good practice</strong> because they can't be reused!
+* 8 - The usage of id's is <strong>not a good practice</strong> because they can't be reused!
 Use classes instead!

-* 10 - CSS box model says that every HTML element can be seen as a box.
+* 9 - CSS box model says that every HTML element can be seen as a box.
 This allows the definition of the space between elements among other things.
 Everything, except the content of an element, is a CSS property and can be applied to the whole box or to a specific side (top, left, bottom or right).<br><br>
 ![CSS box model](https://drupal.ed.team/sites/default/files/inline-images/box-model.png)
   *  Content: text, images, etc.
   *  Padding: transparent area around the content and inside of a box.
   *  Border: wraps the padding and content.
 Can be transparent, or not.
   *  Margin: space between boxes.

-* 11 - Default CSS box model has the <em>disadvantage</em> of only setting the height and width of the content instead of the entire box <em>(aka element)</em>.
+* 10 - Default CSS box model has the <em>disadvantage</em> of only setting the height and width of the content instead of the entire box <em>(aka element)</em>.
 So padding, border and margin are values added to the height and width previously defined, which isn't a good idea.<br><strong>Solution:</strong> use the "box-sizing" CSS property and set it to 'border-box' to define the height and width of the whole box instead of the content only.

-* 12 - To define the margin/s of an element, do it inside its own rule.
+* 11 - To define the properties of an element (padding, border or margin), do it inside its own rule.
   * e.g:
     * h1{ <br>
         font-size: 40px;<br>
         margin-bottom: 20px;<br>
         }
 * h2{ <br>
         font-size: 30px;<br>
         margin-bottom: 10px;<br>
         }

+* 12 - The "float" CSS property allows to put boxes one next to the other.
+It's a very interesting property because an element can be pushed left or right, allowing other elements to wrap around it.<br>To move other elements <strong>to the right of the selected box</strong>, set "float" to 'left' => the element will be floated to the left, causing all other elements to move to its right.<br>To move other elements <strong>to the left of the selected box</strong>, set "float" to 'right' => he element will be floated to the right, causing all other elements to move to its left.
+  * e.g:
+    * .blog-post{ <br>
+        background-color: #0000FF;<br>
+        width: 75%;<br>
+        float: left;<br>
+        }
+    * .other-posts{ <br>
+    background-color: #00FF00;<br>
+    width: 25%;<br>
+    float: left;<br>
+    }

+* 13 - The cleanest way of defining the margins of a box is using the "margin" property which is allows to set all of them in the same line.
+The order is clock-wise (top, right, bottom, left).
+  * e.g:
+    * .container{ <br>
+        margin: 20px auto 0 auto;<br>
+        }

+* 14 - To define the borders of a box use the "border" property (border-top/right/bottom/left).
+Its input values are: width, type and color.
+  * e.g:
+    * .author-box{ <br>
+        border-top: 1px solid #808080;<br>
+        }

+## Section 4 - Web design basics

+## Section 5 - The killer website project

+## Section 6 - Responsive web design with media queries

+## Section 7 - Let's add some cool effects

+## Section 8 - Optimizing and launching our website